Alumni

 Medical Student at UNC School of Medicine

-Alumna of English MA concentration in Literature, Medicine, and Culture (2020)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2020)

-Double Major in English & Comparative Literature and Biology
+BA in English & Comparative Literature and BS in Biology from UNC (2019)

 Former HHIVE Grand Rounds Coordinator